oscal-compass/compliance-trestle/README.md

 To install run: `pip install compliance-trestle`\
 See [Install trestle in a python virtual environment](https://oscal-compass.github.io/compliance-trestle/latest/installation/) for the full installation guide.

+## Quick Start

+New to trestle?
+The [Quick Start guide](https://oscal-compass.github.io/compliance-trestle/latest/quick-start/) walks you through installing trestle, initialising a workspace, and importing your first OSCAL catalog in a few minutes.

 ## Complete documentation and tutorials

 Complete documentation, tutorials, and background on compliance can be found [here](https://oscal-compass.github.io/compliance-trestle/latest).